 Grant a role to multiple members

-Teams managing Bigtable access often need to grant the same role to multiple users or service accounts at once, such as giving a group of developers read access.
+When managing access for teams, you often need to grant the same role to multiple users or service accounts at once.

 import * as pulumi from "@pulumi/pulumi";